Reviews You Can Rely On

 Construction Quality

 As mentioned, the manufacturer opted to downgrade the exterior shell of the Daylite from 600-denier recycled polyester to 450-denier recycled polyester.
-Our testers directly compared old and new models side by side and were unable to determine much of a difference in thickness, but we still don't like the idea that the new model is thinner.
-We assume lighter fabric was used to offset the increased weight of the Daylite's beefier wheels and trolley handle, which allows this bag to remain one of the lightest in our lineup — a standout feature we still really like.
+We own both versions, and when directly comparing the old and new models side by side, we were unable to determine much of a difference in thickness.
+However, we still don't like the idea that the new model is thinner.
+We assume lighter fabric was used to offset the increased weight of the Daylite's beefier wheels and trolley handle, which allows this bag to remain one of the lightest in the lineup — a standout feature we still really like.
 We also liked that the polyester has a finer thread, which results in a softer, more pliable, less bulky shell.

 Testing our Daylite's weight and resilience.
 We really liked how it responded to being pushed down a flight of concrete stairs -- it easily flips onto its back and slides down instead of tumbling end over end and potentially damaging its payload.